Call Today to Get Started With Your Visa!

 Evidence of Artistic or Entertainment Skills and Abilities

-Evidence must also be submitted that proves that the P2 visa applicant(s) and the U.S. artist(s) or entertainer(s) who are subject to the reciprocal exchange agreement have a comparable set of skills and abilities, and that the terms and conditions of employment for the U.S. and foreign artist(s) or entertainer(s) are similar.
+Evidence must also be submitted that proves that This applicant(s) and the U.S. artist(s) or entertainer(s) who are subject to the reciprocal exchange agreement have a comparable set of skills and abilities and that the terms and conditions of employment for the U.S. and foreign artist(s) or entertainer(s) are similar.

 Once the USCIS receives Form I-129, the employer, agent, or sponsor will receive the following in return: